France Crypto Tax for Couples 2026: Foyer Fiscal, the €305 Threshold, and Joint Filing

 France Crypto Tax for Couples

-• Compute each spouse's portfolio under 150 VH bis, then aggregate — do not pool two portfolios into one global pool.
+• Compute each spouse's portfolio under 150 VH bis, then aggregate; do not pool two portfolios into one.

-• 3916-bis: one block per foreign account, both spouses' (and attached minors'), in the same return, no threshold.
+• 3916-bis: one block per foreign account, for both spouses (and any attached minor), in the same return, with no threshold.

-• Year of union: joint default, separate-return option in some cases — it changes the €305 arithmetic.
+• Year of union: joint filing is the default, with a separate-return option in some cases that changes the €305 arithmetic.

 One foyer, one €305